-Republican David McCormick is expected to announce he's entering Pennsylvania's US Senate race
+Republican David McCormick makes second Senate bid in Pennsylvania, aims to oust Democrat Bob Casey

 Casey spent a decade in statewide office — as auditor general then as treasurer — before going on to win three elections for Senate by no fewer than 9 percentage points each time.

-Casey is an ally of labor unions and President Joe Biden.
+Casey is an key ally of labor unions and Biden.
 In Congress, Casey has backed all of Biden’s top priorities and forged a close relationship with the president, at least in part because the men both hail from the same hometown of Scranton.

 McCormick, who grew up near Bloomsburg, is the son of Pennsylvania’s first state university system chancellor.
-He won a Bronze Star for his service in the first Gulf War and worked in Pittsburgh where he ran online auction house FreeMarkets Inc. at the dawn of the tech boom.
+He won a Bronze Star for his service in the first Gulf War and worked in Pittsburgh, where he ran online auction house FreeMarkets Inc. at the dawn of the tech boom.

-He served in senior positions in former President George W. Bush’s administration before moving to Connecticut to work for hedge fund Bridgewater Associates.
-He resigned as CEO and bought a house in Pittsburgh before running for Senate last year, although indications that he still lives on Connecticut’s ritzy “Gold Coast ” have drawn early attacks from Democrats.
+He served in senior positions in former President George W. Bush’s administration before moving to Connecticut to work for Bridgewater.

+He resigned as CEO and bought a house in Pittsburgh before running for Senate last year — although Democrats are seizing on his connections to Connecticut, including the $16 million mansion in Westport, where McCormick still spends considerable time.

+“He doesn’t even live here," Democratic Lt.
+Gov. Austin Davis said at a news conference Thursday.
+"He’s a mega-millionaire who lives in a mansion on Connecticut's Gold Coast.”

 Follow Marc Levy on Twitter at http://twitter.com/timelywriter.